 In cases of big 1031 exchanges, with not enough properties to identify, or in cases of not being able to get the FNMA loan anymore, then larger down payments are merited and that is a different blog post.
 I still think the down payments should be less, rather than more, in any circumstance.
 Currently, in our Membership area on our website, we have podcasts and a webinar that discuss loans and cash flow in depth.
 You can learn more about it at icgre.com/members

-You can talk to many borrowers who have taken 30-year fixed rate loans and after, say, 16 years, realized that although there are 14 years remaining to pay off the loan, the loan balance AND the payment seem very low relative to marketplace rents and prices.
-The remaining 14 years is almost meaningless, since in many cases (statistically and historically) the loan balance will be a small fraction of the home price and not very “meaningfu.”
+You can talk to many borrowers who have taken 30-year fixed-rate loans and after, say, 16 years, realized that although there are 14 years remaining to pay off the loan, the loan balance AND the payment seem very low relative to the marketplace rents and prices.
+The remaining 14 years is almost meaningless since in many cases (statistically and historically) the loan balance will be a small fraction of the home price and not very “meaningful.”
 Just to get some perspective, most other countries on earth have loans that constantly adjust based on inflation.
 Both the payment and the balance track inflation all the time, usually with no yearly and lifetime caps as adjustable loans have in the U.S.

 Everyone mentioning this blog is invited to attend for free, with associates.
 Just email us at email@example.com to register, and in the subject line write, ‘Read your blog!’
 Then give us your contact information.
 We will respond with a confirmation for your free entry.
 AND that is all.
 We hate spam as much as you do.
 See you there.